 The soul consists of our ideas and internal thought process.
 The body is the physical dimension as it can be seen and observed through a material process.
 The soul is the non-physical dimension that is beyond a material process – no brain scientists can know what you are thinking.
 Both body and soul are united in original creation, and both are necessary to have life.
 In fact, when God made man we see clues of this as Genesis 2:7 states: “The Lord God formed the man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.”
 The dust of the ground represents that material (body) dimension, and the breath of life represents the immaterial (soul) dimension.
 Notice that when God breathed into man, God was putting Himself into man – thus giving man God’s very soul.
 Also, notice man did not become “a living being” until he received God’s soul in him.
 All this shows that the soul is more important than the body.
 After all, the body lasts about 80 years, while the soul lasts forever.
 This would also mean that the death of the soul would be far worse than the death of the body.
 So, what the author is getting at is that Adam & Eve died the worse death – the death of God’s soul in them.
 Throughout their time in Eden God’s presence was with them as “God was walking in the garden in the cool of the day” (Genesis 3:8).
 So, the death of their God-breathed soul means that now God has to depart from their presence.
 Indeed, after this episode in the Bible, God now comes hidden to his creation often through other elements (burning bush in Exodus 3, manna/bread in Exodus 16) and through the mouths of certain people (Noah, Abraham, Moses, Isaiah, David, etc.).

 Eden was a sacred place in which the physical creation of the land was holy – or, as Genesis reads, “God saw that it was good” (Genesis 1: 25,31).
 Because the physical creation was holy, that meant that God’s soul could be there.
 Because the physical world was perfectly united with the spiritual world, this means that in Eden man’s pure body was united with his pure soul.
 However, this all changed the second man ate the bad fruit and went in line with the bad teaching.
 After they eat from the bad fruit,“their eyes were open and they realized that they were naked” (Genesis 3:7).
 Now, they were naked before this and “not ashamed” (Genesis 2:25) so the main reason they are ashamed now is because they knew that they divorced God, and they destroyed the original harmony of their body and soul that God created.
-Also, their nakedness is one way we can see that the body and soul purity and unity was compromised.
+Also, their nakedness is one way we can see that the body and soul purity and unity were compromised.
 If the soul is your thoughts, what would it feel like if someone can read your thoughts and know your real internal agenda?
 It would feel like you were “naked.”
 Now that they became uncomfortable being naked, this shows they went from pure, transparent thoughts to now selfish, deceptive thoughts in which they need to hide from.

 An important clue to note is that they tried to cover their nakedness with fig leaves (Genesis 3:7).
 They presumably got these fig leaves from that bad tree that the just ate from.
 So, it is not that far of a stretch to conclude that the tree that they ate from was a fig tree and the fruit they ate were figs. Interestingly, there is a scene in Matthew’s gospel where Jesus curses a tree and the tree withers and dies.
 What type of tree did Jesus curse – a fig tree (see Matthew 21:18-19).
 Jesus also teaches about the coming destruction of Israel, and he uses a a fig tree to demonstrate this destruction (see Matthew 24: 32-35).
 Hmmm, may this tree they have ate from be a fig tree?